 Covid19 pandemic is moving digitalization faster in every sector.
 In Fashion-Tech we’ve been experiencing a larger use of 3D models so real that you can buy the digital version of a garment that does not exist yet.
 This is one of the steps towards on-demand production and key to a sustainable fashion system.

 During Covid-19, what are the challenges and new opportunities for Fashion-Tech start-ups/businesses?

-Fashion Tech startups and businesses must see an opportunity in this emergency in order to develop new models of production and consumption: the customer is at the center of this emergency, co-designing with him/her could be the most important thing to do in order to develop a new relationship based on knowledge, personal satisfaction and both ethical and environmental sustainability.
+Fashion-tech startups and businesses must see an opportunity in this emergency, in order to develop new production and consumption models.
+The customer is at the center of this emergency.
+Co-design be the most important thing to do in order to develop a new relationship.
+For instance, knowledge, personal satisfaction and both ethical and environmental sustainability are key.

 Back to “Online Resources”